What the data tells us

 CMP Radio content integration

-Data feeds on-air programming.
 Every issue section becomes a show segment.
 Every ward finding becomes an accountability interview.
-The platform and the radio station become the same civic infrastructure.
+Platform and radio become the same civic infrastructure.